 Do not use varieties that released a large amount of nitrogen quickly into the soil.
 Such fertilizers encourage weak branches, and that could result in the spread of oak wilt.
 So, use the recommended nitrogen-based fertilizer for the oak tree and not the “one-size-fits-all” varieties.

-The best thing you could do is use an organic fertilizer like horse or turkey manure.
-This can be watered in over a week or two period and will deliver a great natural boost for the tree.
+The best thing you could do is use an organic fertilizer like a horse or turkey manure.
+This can be watered in over a week or two periods and will deliver a great natural boost for the tree.

 How often do I water?